Bridgwater and Taunton Canal: Construction

 Construction of the canal began in 1822, with James Hollinsworth as the engineer and John Easton as the senior surveyor.
 The Bristol and Taunton scheme had incorporated a high-level crossing of the River Parrett, but the shortened canal would now join the Parrett at Huntworth, where a basin was to be constructed.
-This change of route resulted in the Reverend Robert Gray obtaining an injunction, and work on the lower half of the canal stopped until the new route could be properly authorised by the 1824 Act.
+This change of route resulted in the Reverend Robert Gray obtaining an injunction, and work on the lower half of the canal stopped until the new route could be properly authorised by the Bristol and Taunton Canal Navigation Act 1824.
 By this time, the estimated cost had risen to £60,000.
 Below Durston, the canal was cut into the clay subsoil, the clay forming a naturally waterproof channel; but from Durston to Taunton the canal bed had to be puddled with clay to make it watertight, as the underlying ground was shale.

 The canal was to be about 12 mi long.
 It included a 700 yd embankment at Lyng, which was 40 ft high, two short cuttings, eleven brick-built bridges to carry roads over the canal, and more than twelve timber swing bridges, built to provide accommodation crossings for farms which had been divided by the line of the canal.
 The lock at Firepool (Taunton) had a set of reverse-facing gates, to prevent the canal draining if the level of the River Tone dropped.
 There were four more locks on the main line, and a lock at the entrance to Huntworth Basin.
 One final lock connected the basin to the river, and again it had a set of reverse-facing gates, so that the basin could be drained at low tide, and the low level retained for maintenance if required.
 A system of paddle gearing – using metal ball weights at the top and metal cylinder weights at the bottom – is unique to the Bridgwater and Taunton Canal.
 Over fifty culverts were built to carry streams and drainage ditches under the canal.
 The work was completed with no recorded incidents of serious injury or death among the workforce.

-By mid-1826, the Canal Company had insufficient funds to complete the work, and a special meeting authorised the taking out of a mortgage to cover the £15,000 deficit.
-The canal was an obvious competitor to the River Tone Navigation, which was managed by the Conservators of the River Tone, a legal body created for that purpose by Act of Parliament in 1699.
-There was animosity between the Company and the Conservators, with the Company maintaining that they had a right to use the Tone to reach the centre of Taunton, and the Conservators maintaining that they did not.
+By mid-1826, the canal company had insufficient funds to complete the work, and a special meeting authorised the taking out of a mortgage to cover the £15,000 deficit.
+The canal was an obvious competitor to the River Tone Navigation, which was managed by the Conservators of the River Tone, a legal body created for that purpose by in 1699 by the River Tone Navigation Act 1698 (10 Will.
+3. c.
+8).
+There was animosity between the company and the conservators, with the company maintaining that they had a right to use the Tone to reach the centre of Taunton, and the conservators maintaining that they did not.
 The canal was scheduled to be opened on 1 January 1827, but the opening was delayed until 3 January, as the connection to the River Tone was not made until 2 January.
 The opening celebrations were hampered by snow and bitter cold weather.